Traverse City, MichiganCities & Urban Centers

 Sample 2-Day Itinerary

-Day 1: Dunes, Downtown, and Dining
+Day 1: Dunes, Wine, and Downtown Delights

 Traverse City with kids